-The electrical sockets and any appliances connected to them are also functional with the ignition switched off and the key removed.
+The current sockets and the connected accessories will only operate when the ignition is on or when the engine is running.
 Improper use of the sockets or electrical accessories can lead to serious injuries or cause a fire.
 To avoid the risk of injury, never leave children unsupervised in the vehicle.

-- Using electrical appliances with the engine switched off will drain the battery. - Before using any electrical accessories, see the instructions on ⇒ page 194. ■
+• Using electrical appliances with the engine switched off will drain the battery.

+• Before using any electrical accessories, see the instructions on

+⇒ page 167. ■